citadelict/devops-project/Ansible Dynamic Assignments/project.md

                                  [db-servers]
                                  <db-isntance-ip> ansible_ssh_user=<ec2-user>

-### Additional step : Configure your webserver roles to install php and all its dependencies , as well as cloning your tooling website from your github repo
+### step 5 : Configure your webserver roles to install php and all its dependencies , as well as cloning your tooling website from your github repo

    - In the `roles/webserver/tasks/main.yml` , write the following tasks. use the code below :